poko09/DrogaPrzezMeke/README.md

 <br> </br>

-Additionally, in the project was added author's music, which makes time more pleasant while admiring the world of virtual animals and plants :)
+In addition, author's music was added to the project, which makes time more pleasant while admiring the world of virtual animals and plants :)